 City and Regional Planning (CRP) Department is first department of its kind in a Women University in Pakistan with broader objective of mainstreaming gender in development.
 The establishment of the CRP Department at LCWU was recommended by the National Curriculum Review Committee (NCRC) on City and Regional Planning in its meetings held at Higher Education Commission (HEC), Regional Office, Karachi.
-The recommendation to establish CRP department at LCWU was endorsed by the representatives of Pakistan Council of Architects and Town Planners (PCATP) in NCRC-CRP.
+The preliminary meeting of NCRC-CRP was held on September 29th to October 01, 2011 and the final meeting was held on 09th to 11th February 2012.
+The recommendation to establish CRP department at LCWU was endorsed by the representatives of Pakistan Council of Architecture and Town Planning (PCATP) in NCRC-CRP.

-CRP Department at LCWU considers women’s role in development as envisioned in Global Agenda 21 which was core work product from the United Nations Conference on Environment and Development (UNCED) held in Rio de Janeiro, Brazil, in 1992 which was reaffirmed in Rio +20 (2012) by the United National Conference on Sustainable Development in the outcome document, "The Future We Want".
+CRP Department considers women’s role in development as envisioned in Global Agenda 21 which was core work product from the United Nations Conference on Environment and Development (UNCED) held in Rio de Janeiro, Brazil, in 1992 which was reaffirmed in Rio +20 (2012) by the United National Conference on Sustainable Development in the outcome document, "The Future We Want".
+In this perspective, the logo of the CRP department is “Our Common Future….
+The Future We Want”.